Find ACT Classes

 We're proud of our students and the improved scores they've achieved.
 We believe your student can do the same.
 That's why we promise to help them get a better score or we'll give you your money back.*

-The last section that you are required to complete is Science.
-This section is presented in multiple-choice format and you will be tested on your current knowledge of biology, physics, earth sciences, and chemistry.
-You will be given 35 minutes to answer 40 questions.
-Concepts you should consider reviewing are the scientific method and the designs of experimentation and scientific investigation.
+The first section of the ACT we will discuss in further detail is the Science section.
+This section is presented in multiple-choice format and you will be tested on your current knowledge of biology, physics, Earth sciences, and chemistry.
+You have 35 minutes to answer 40 questions.
+You should consider reviewing concepts that pertain to the designs of experimentation and scientific investigation and the scientific method.

 Education & Certification